vedant-bari/todo-app/todo-backend-project/README.md

 ```

-If docker not present
+If docker not present:
-create a virtualenv using python3
+create a virtualenv using python3:
-install requirements from requirements.txt
+install requirements from requirements.txt:
-comment the docker database url and uncomment the sqlitelite database url.
+comment the docker database url and uncomment the sqlitelite database url: